 The Vocabulary Jam is an interactive competition, where teams compete in real-time!
 You can start a Jam in your classroom, among friends, or with a whole auditorium.
 Here’s how it works:

 How to create your own Jam

 Click Start a Jam!
 Look for the Start a Jam button in the Activities section on the List page.
-You can also find it in the Assignments tab of any list.
+You can also find it in the Assign tab of any list.

 Customize your Jam.
 Select from different options to tailor it just the way you want!

 - First, choose how many questions you want.
 You can choose from 10, 20, 30 or 40 questions to start, but subscribers to the Educator Edition have additional length option while choosing their questions.